-Enter detailed explanation of how you came up with the other costs.
+Enter a detailed explanation of how the 'other' costs were derived and allocated to the MCSAP project.

 Minnesota spends approximately 11,000 dollars per month on fuel, supporting the vehicles we currently have in our fleet.
-This estimate is for MCSAP only, utilizing the same justified funding split of 63%.
+This estimate is for MCSAP only, utilizing the same justified funding split of 66%.
 Overall, our CVIs and Troopers spend close to \$18,000.00 per month on fuel.
 This does not include the vehicles that are assigned to our personnel who have their primary focus on school bus type vehicles.
 Their fuel is not paid with MCSAP related funds.

-We are planning on an 80,000 dollar budget for 2018 for repairs.
-The 80,000 dollars allotted for repairs and maintenance is only taking into consideration the 63% funding split.
-The total amount needed to repair our fleet in 2018 will be close to \$125,000 dollars.
+We are planning on an 80,000 dollar budget for repairs.
+The 80,000 dollars allotted for repairs and maintenance is only taking into consideration the 66% funding split.
+The total amount needed to repair our fleet will be close to 125,000 dollars.

-Though Minnesota is planning on replacing as many high mileage vehicles as possible in 2018, the lead time needed to procure and outfit these vehicles will not allow us to have these vehicles on the road until the spring of 2018.
+Though Minnesota is planning on replacing as many high mileage vehicles as possible, the lead time needed to procure and outfit these vehicles will not allow us to have these vehicles on the road until the spring of 2019.
 The emergency lights and other miscellaneous vehicle outfitting generally takes one to two months.
 This is the reason our repair and maintenance costs are estimated to be high despite budgeting for new vehicles.

-Our wireless communication expense, estimated at 16,000 dollars for 2017, includes the cost of utilizing air cards for our laptops and cell phones for our personnel.
+Our wireless communication expense, estimated at \$16,000, includes the cost of utilizing air cards for our laptops and cell phones for our personnel.
 Minnesota uses mobile service from Verizon and Sprint.
 Air cards are necessary for the CVIs and Troopers in field as it gives them access to upload and download information on updated inspections and carrier information.
 Cell phone use is also necessary for several reasons: all our personnel field questions from carriers on regulations and inspections, conduct public outreach events, and are needed to be available for callouts and post-crash inspections.